Kaiserliche Reichspost: Influence and legacy

 This was the first modern postal service in the world and initiated a revolution in communication in Europe.

 Maximilian had intended that the system would serve the Habsburgs alone.
 But the initiative was emulated immediately (in a matter of months) by France and England, although initially they wanted to restrict the development of private mail.
 "The French postal network was soon denser than the imperial one, while Henry VII (r.
 1485-1509) and subsequent Tudor monarchs remained content with a line of communication from Dover to London and from London to Berwick on the Scottish border."
 The Habsburg system gained in importance when Philip expanded it to Spain though.
 It became so successful that it would function until the end of the Holy Roman Empire.
 The system quickly became a Europe-wide, fee-based, regular and reliable service.
 The English system, established by Henry VIII in 1512, also had to begin to carry private mails partly to raise revenue and partly to allow the government to keep an eye on public communication.
 It became open to public use in 1635.
 Dewald comments, "Unlike in ancient Rome or China, no European ruler was able or willing to finance his or her own postal system."
 Under Gustavus Adolphus, the Swedish, who until this time had no such system of their own, emulated the Reichspost model too.
 This was why they called their communication services the Rijkspost.

 The system's development facilitated the Habsburgs's control over their scattered territories, especially the financial centers in South Germany, North Italy, the Low Countries and Spain.

 The Deutsche Post considers itself the continuation of the system.
-In 1990, they celebrate the 500th year of the Reichspost's establishment.
+In 1990, they celebrated the 500th year of the Reichspost's establishment.